 The UCLA Law Review, which is published six times per year, is run by a student board of editors which determines membership on the basis of a writing competition.
-Membership on the review helps students develop skills in legal research and writing and make significant contributions to the advancement of the law through the publication of commentary on crucial legal issues.14 seeks to facilitate discourse on issues affecting South Asian, Southeast Asian, East Asian, and Pacific Islander communities in the United States.
+Membership on the review helps students develop skills in legal research and writing and make significant contributions to the advancement of the law through the publication of commentary on crucial legal issues.
+The UCLA Law Review is published by the students of the UCLA School of Law and the Regents of the University of California.

+The Asian Pacific American Law Journal, established in 1991, is dedicated entirely to Asian Pacific American issues.
+Run by students at the UCLA School of Law, the journal seeks to facilitate discourse on issues affecting South Asian, Southeast Asian, East Asian, and Pacific Islander communities in the United States.
 It addresses the legal, social, and political issues facing the Asian American and Pacific Islands community.
-The Asian Pacific American Law Journal welcomes membership by all students.15
+The Asian Pacific American Law Journal welcomes membership by all students.